The CAIDA Anonymized Internet Traces on World IPv6 Day and World IPv6 Launch Day Dataset

 When referencing this data (as required by the AUA), please use:

-The CAIDA UCSD Anonymized Internet Traces on IPv6 Day and IPv6 Launch Day - <insert dates used here>Also, please, report your publication to CAIDA.
+The CAIDA UCSD Anonymized Internet Traces on IPv6 Day and IPv6 Launch Day - <insert dates used here>You are required to report your publications using this dataset to CAIDA.

 Request Data Access